Watts-Lab/deliberation-assets/projects/volvovsky_reputation/coordination_discussion_labeling.md

 rows: 8
 ---

-# Stage 1: Labeling Game
+# Game 1: Labeling Game

 As a group, come up with labels for each of these images, and enter them in the shared text box below.